24dakenlo/light-physics/README.md

 - Nevertheless, the idea of monochromatic light can be applied to the invisible light, too.
 It simply means "ligh with a single wavelength".

-## Features of monochromatic light

-Now we should understand feature of monochromatic light.
-Suppose we consider a monochromatic light

-The most important fact of photons is relation between the energy $E$, frequency $\nu$, wavelength $\lambda$,  of a single photon $E$ is

 ## Three optics